gaelazzo/myKode_Backend/jsDataQuery.md

     		f = $q.and(cond1, cond2, cond3);
       		expect(f.isFalse).toBe(true);
     	});
 Notice that f.isFalse is a property of the function, not the result of applying the function to a particolar argument.
 The engine has detected that f is a constant function.

-If some parts of an expression are undefined, the expression may still be successfull evalued:
+If some parts of an expression are undefined, the expression may still be successful evaluated:

      it('and of a series of function including one undefined and one dinamically-false gives false', function () {
       	var xx = {a: 'AABBCC', q: '1'},